 Finally we walked through the golden streets back towards Bond Street where after office workers spilled out of pubs and everyone was in high spirits.
 Getting a cab to Chelsea we rounded off a perfect day at the launch party of a new Beatles photography exhibition at Proud Gallery Chelsea.
-You can see my review for BritznBeatz here.
 The exhibition was excellent and the mini bottles of Prosecco weren’t so bad either.

 I always miss the stars when I’m in London as you don’t get to see them with all the lights and pollution.
 When I walked from the train station home later on, the sky was full of them.
 And the garden was spilling over with glorious spring daffodils.
 My son is obsessed with them at the moment so I couldn’t wait for the next day to come so I could show him.